temelyus/dockero/docs/CONTRIBUTING.md

   - Indent with **2 spaces**, not tabs.
   - Quote variables: `"$var"`.
   - Limit line length to 80 characters where possible.
-  - Prefer to use func4bash functions.
+  - Prefer to use functions under `extra/`.

 ---